f5devcentral/f5xc-emea-workshop/docs/class6/module2/lab6/lab6.rst

 Custom Processors
 #################

 AI Gateway allows you to create your own custom processors and insert them into the logic flow of the AI Gateway.
-This is useful when you want to implement a specific logic that is not covered by the existing processors.
+This is useful when you want to implement specific logic that is not covered by the existing processors.

-During this lab we will show how to integrate a previously created custom processor into the AI Gateway.
+During this lab, we will show how to integrate a previously created custom processor into the AI Gateway.

-The custom processor uses the Nvidia prompt task and complexity classifier open source model.
-More info can be found here :ext_link:`https://huggingface.co/nvidia/prompt-task-and-complexity-classifier`.
+The custom processor uses the Nvidia prompt task and complexity classifier open-source model.
+More info can be found here: :ext_link:`https://huggingface.co/nvidia/prompt-task-and-complexity-classifier`.

-We have use the AIGW Python SDK to create a custom processor that uses the Nvidia model to classify the complexity of the prompt and return the result to the AI Gateway.
-The code can be found here :ext_link:`https://github.com/sorinboia/processor-complexity-classifier`.
+We have used the AIGW Python SDK to create a custom processor that uses the Nvidia model to classify the complexity of the prompt and return the result to the AI Gateway.
+The code can be found here: :ext_link:`https://github.com/sorinboia/processor-complexity-classifier`.

-The AI Gateway configuration that will be applied will first include a new **service** which will point to the same ollama endpoint but to a different model which is specilized for **summarization**.
+The AI Gateway configuration that will be applied will first include a new **service** which will point to the same Ollama endpoint but to a different model specialized for **summarization**.

-When the task will be classified as **summarization** the prompt will be sent to the specilized model and not the dfault one.
+When the task is classified as **summarization**, the prompt will be sent to the specialized model and not the default one.

-For reference how to create a **custom processor** documentation can be found here: :ext_link:`https://aigateway.clouddocs.f5.com/sdk/python/tutorial.html`.
+For reference, documentation on how to create a **custom processor** can be found here: :ext_link:`https://aigateway.clouddocs.f5.com/sdk/python/tutorial.html`.

 1. The custom processor code has already been containarized and we need only to deploy it.